 - Optimized kingpin layout enhances steering feel and linearity

 - Large-diameter steering gearbox with rigid bushings adds stiffness and improves linear steering feel

 - 21mm diameter front stabilizer bar helps control body roll for flatter cornering

 A multi-link independent rear suspension system with aluminum knuckles fit compactly underneath the RDX's rear seating and storage areas while providing excellent ride and handling characteristics along with low NVH.
 The suspension uses large-diameter trailing arm bushings to reduce harshness and improve ride comfort.
 A special steel suspension subframe with large "floating" bushings markedly reduces NVH while maintaining stability.
 Front and rear stays increase the subframe mounting point rigidity, improving stability and steering feel.

 - Anti-squat geometry to reduce body pitching while under acceleration

 - 19mm diameter rear stabilizer bar helps deliver flatter cornering

 The Acura RDX has quick-ratio (15.1:1) power rack-and-pinion steering for response like that of a sports sedan.
-The hydraulically assisted steering is speed sensing, for easy maneuvering at low speeds and maximum feel and driving enjoyment at higher speeds.
+The hydraulically assisted steering is speed sensing that adjust to deliver easy maneuvering at low speeds and maximum steering feel at higher speeds.
 The curb-to-curb turning diameter of the RDX is 39.2 feet.